Witnesses for Fixpoint Games on Lattices: Introduction

 Our aim is to lift the notion of distinguishing formulas -- here called \emph{witnesses} for greater generality -- to a lattice-theoretic setting, where we assume a Galois connection connecting the ``logic universe'' with the ``behaviour universe''.
 (In the case of bisimilarity logical formulas live in the logic universe, while bisimulation relations live in the behaviour universe.)

 Apart from (least) fixpoints and logics, there is a third equivalent characterization that relies on games, that also provides us with the concept of (winning) strategies.
 In particular, we consider fixpoint games over continuous lattices \cite{POPL19FPGames} and we will show how to translate witnesses into game strategies and vice versa.
 In fact, there are two games for least fixpoints, a primal game and a dual game, where the dual game is derived by taking the game for the greatest fixpoint and dualizing the order.
 In both games the existential player $\exists$ makes the first move, followed by the universal player $\forall$.
 In the primal game the witness provides the strategy for the existential player, while in the dual game we obtain the strategy of the universal player, hence both cases have to be treated separately.
+Both versions also have different requirements: in the primal case we assume continuity of the behaviour function and the lattice under consideration must have a basis consisting of irreducibles.
+In the dual case the function has to be co-proper.

 Our results and constructions assume a continuous (resp. co-continuous) lattice and use the so-called way-below and way-above relations as well as notions from Scott topology \cite{CompContLattices}.
 In particular we focus on constructing \emph{finitary} formulas corresponding to \emph{finitary} strategies.
 As applications we will consider bisimilarity as well as behavioural metrics for probabilistic systems.
 As a new case study we will show how to provide witnesses for certifying lower bounds for the termination probability for Markov chains.